Skip to main content

 Installation

-uv pip install "alquimia-fair-forge[conversational]"
+uv add "alquimia-fair-forge[conversational]"

 Basic Usage